2000 Arab Super Cup

-The 2000 Arab Super Cup was an international club competition played by the winners and runners up of the Arab Club Champions Cup and Arab Cup Winners' Cup.
-It was the seventh edition and was won by Al Shabab of Saudi Arabia.
+The 2000 Arab Super Cup was a club competition played by the winners and runners up of the Arab Club Champions Cup and Arab Cup Winners' Cup.
+It was the sixth edition and was won by Al Shabab of Saudi Arabia.

 Teams

-Al-Faisaly was shosen to take part to the competition as semi-finalist of the 1999 Arab Cup Winners' Cup, because the runners-up Al-Jaish was also a runners-up of the 1999 Arab Club Champions Cup and was shosen because that.
+Al-Faisaly was chosen to take part to the competition as semi-finalist of the 1999 Arab Cup Winners' Cup, because the runners-up Al-Jaish was also a runners-up of the 1999 Arab Club Champions Cup and was chosen because that.